|

 the biggest factor.
 It can reduce rib cage flexibility

-and/or diaphragm deterioration if left unresolved.
+and/or cause diaphragm deterioration if left unresolved.

 * One factor I notice many of us have in common is tight clothing.